"This is for my people, my culture, and our history."

 After a comedian at a Trump rally called Puerto Rico "a floating island of garbage," Bad Bunny endorsed Kamala Harris and encouraged Puerto Ricans to vote.
 Conservative media exploded.

 His support for Puerto Rican independence and criticism of gentrification has made him a political figure whether he wanted that role or not.

-His 2022 documentary-length music video for "El Apagón" directly addressed American investors buying up the island post-Hurricane Maria.
+His 2022 documentary-length music video for "El Apagon" directly addressed American investors buying up the island post-Hurricane Maria.
 "This is my culture," he said simply.
 "If you don't like it, don't listen to me."

 Mental Health Reality

 Bad Bunny has spoken openly about battling depression, a disclosure that surprised fans who saw only his energetic public persona.
-Type 7s often mask internal struggles with external enthusiasm—it's their default coping mechanism.
+Type 7s often mask internal struggles with external enthusiasm.
+It's their default coping mechanism.

 Bad Bunny's Legacy and Current Work

-This represents what Enneagram practitioners call "integration to Type 5"—the growth direction for Type 7s.
+This represents what Enneagram practitioners call "integration to Type 5," the growth direction for Type 7s.
 Instead of endlessly seeking new external stimulation, the healthy Type 7 develops depth, focus, and expertise in what truly matters to them.

-For Bad Bunny, that's Puerto Rico itself.
 The island's colonial history, its hurricane recovery, its cultural survival, its people's resilience.
 The man who seemed to want everything has discovered what actually matters most.

 But the story has shifted.
 The supermarket bagger who wanted to experience everything has become a cultural ambassador choosing his experiences deliberately.